nwtgck/react-webpack.tmpl/README.md

 npm start
 ```

-Then, you can access to <http://localhost:8080/>, which will be loaded automatically if file changes detected.
+Then, you can access to <http://localhost:8080/>, which will be loaded automatically if file changes detected.